rameshavinash94/CMPE255_Clustering/README.md

 **Gaussian Mixture**
 Gaussian Mixture Models are a powerful clustering algorithm.Gaussian Mixture Models (GMMs) assume that there are a certain number of Gaussian distributions, and each of these distributions represent a cluster.
 Hence, a Gaussian Mixture Model tends to group the data points belonging to a single distribution together.

+**NOTE:** PYCARET METRIC PLOTS  WON'T BE SHOWN in GITHUB SINCE IT USES PLOTLY.
+Built on top of the Plotly JavaScript library (plotly. js).
+Kindly open in colab or any other feasible option.